spack/spack/lib/spack/docs/packaging_guide.rst

 This method takes as input a set of discovered executables (which match those specified by the user) as well as a common prefix shared by all of those executables.
-The function must return one or more Specs associated with the executables (it can also return ``None`` to indicate that no provided executables are associated with the package).
+The function must return one or more :py:class:`spack.spec.Spec` associated with the executables (it can also return ``None`` to indicate that no provided executables are associated with the package).